ciesin-geospatial/TOPSTSCHOOL-SPHYNX/docs/source/_documentation/_tutorials/_001-basics/open-science-101.rst

 ..
 Author: Akshay Mestry <xa@mes3.dev>
 ..
 Created on: Friday, November 01, 2024
 ..
-Last updated on: Saturday, November 02, 2024
+Last updated on: Saturday, November 16, 2024

 :og:title: Open Science 101
-:og:description: How-To guides for all things Open Science.
+:og:description: An introduction to the principles, practices, and importance
+    of open science for collaboration and accessibility.

 .. _open-science-101: